How do fog lights work? What are they for? When should you use them? Understanding automotive fog lights.

 One of the most discussed topics of fog lights is color.
 Yellow fog lights have long been crowned as being the best for helping drivers when facing rain, fog, snow, etc. But is this really true?

-In the context of fog lights, this means that yellow is indeed preferred over white or colored lights as it is the least reflective, however, it is also less bright.
+In the context of fog lights, this means that yellow is indeed preferred over colored lights.
+You can read more on this topic here.

 On the other hand, in the context of headlights, white light is preferred over yellow or darker colors as it will produce more light output.
 Feel free to read our LED Color Guide and our Xenon HID Color Temperature Guide to learn more about colored lights.